-- The calendar year contribution limits applicable to the officeholder committee on the chart, or - The lowest per election contribution limit (the aggregate of the primary and general election limits) applicable to any future state office for which the officeholder maintains a controlled committee at any time during their term of office.
-When an officeholder files a statement of intent to run for a future state office, the officeholder must notify donors who have made contributions to the officeholder account.
+- The calendar year contribution limits applicable to the officeholder committee on the chart, or - The lowest per election contribution limit (the aggregate of the primary and general election limits) applicable to any future state office for which the officeholder maintains a controlled committee at any time during his or her term of office.
+When an officeholder files a statement of intent to run for a future state office, he or she must notify donors who have made contributions to the officeholder account.